hackclub/solder/src/pages/next-steps.md

 order: 5
 ---

-If you're on this page, you've probably made a PCB, and have just recieved your solder kit.
+If you're on this page, you've probably just recieved your solder kit.
 Congrats!

 ### How do I solder?